FerretDB/dance/CONTRIBUTING.md

 ### Developer workflow

 A typical developer workflow when working with diff tests is the following:

-- You work with a FerretDB branch on your local machine.
+* tYou work with a FerretDB branch on your local machine.
-- For that branch, you have a FerretDB instance running on port `27017` (for example, with FerretDB's `task run` command).
+* For that branch, you have a FerretDB instance running on port `27017` (for example, with FerretDB's `task run` command).
-- When you make a change in the local branch, you stop and start the instance again to have all the changes compiled.
+* When you make a change in the local branch, you stop and start the instance again to have all the changes compiled.
-- Now you can run dance diff tests with `task dance DB=ferretdb TEST=diff` command, the tests will be run against the instance available on the port `27017`.
+* Now you can run dance diff tests with `task dance DB=ferretdb TEST=diff` command, the tests will be run against the instance available on the port `27017`.
-- If you want to run MongoDB tests, stop the FerretDB instance and run MongoDB instance instead (for example, with dance's `task env-up DB=mongodb` command).
+* If you want to run MongoDB tests, stop the FerretDB instance and run MongoDB instance instead (for example, with dance's `task env-up DB=mongodb` command).
-- Now you can run dance diff tests with `task dance DB=mongodb TEST=diff` command, the tests will be run against the instance available on the port `27017` (which is now MongoDB).
+* Now you can run dance diff tests with `task dance DB=mongodb TEST=diff` command, the tests will be run against the instance available on the port `27017` (which is now MongoDB).